dandjo/pyaltherma_cli/README.md

 deactivate
 ```

-The packages uses environment variables to configure the connection to the Altherma system.
+The packag uses environment variables to configure the connection to the Altherma system.
 You can set the environment variables in the shell or in a file that is sourced by the shell.

 ```bash